frc2609/practice-repo/basic-commands.md

 ---

-`git merge <branch-that-you-want-to-merge-into-current-branch>`
+`git merge <different-branch-that-you-want-to-merge-into-current-branch>`

 Example: `git merge main`

-This command won't be used often, but it's good to know.
+This command takes all the changes from one branch and merges it into the current branch.

 If you are working on your own branch (not main branch), and someone makes a change that you want in your branch, then do the following:

-1. Have the person push their branch to Github and open a pull request
+1. Have the person push their branch to Github
-2. Have a mentor review the pull request and wait for the mentor to approve/merge the PR into the main branch
-3. On your computer, switch to main branch and run `git pull` to get the latest changes
-4. Switch back to the branch you were previously on and run `git merge main`
+2. Run `git pull` on your computer
+3. Run `git merge <branch-name-pushed-by-person>` NOTE: you may need to add `origin/` in front of the branch name

-All the changes from that person should show up o your branch now!
+All the changes from that person should show up on your branch now!

 # Common issues that may happen to you